helium/HIP/0017-hex-density-based-transmit-reward-scaling.md

 A lookup table including clipped and raw hex densities for each occupied hex will need to be built by the consensus group once per epoch or at whatever rate deemed necessary.
-To determine the reward scaling for a given hotspot, iterate through lower and lower resolution hexs taking a product of the clipped / unclipped density per the formula below.
+To determine the reward scaling for a given Hotspot, iterate through lower and lower resolution hexs taking a product of the clipped / unclipped density per the formula below.

 ![hotspot scale formula](./0017-hex-density-based-transmit-reward-scaling/hotspot_scale.PNG)

 Important note, HexDensity_Unclipped is the unclipped sum of clipped child hexs meaning you clip the children, sum them and set the unclipped hex density.
-An example of this operation for a specific hotspot is below:
+An example of this operation for a specific Hotspot is below:

     8828361563fffff h3res:8 has density clipped/unclipped of   4/ 61, scale reduced: 1.000 to 0.066
     872836156ffffff h3res:7 has density clipped/unclipped of  27/ 27, scale reduced: 0.066 to 0.066